wvu-irl/smartbot3_project_template/README.md

 Check the E-Stop button is off (meaning the lidar+motors have power)!
 When the E-stop is activated power is cut to the robot motors and lidar but the computer will still receive power (if the toggle switch is on).

+Another common problem is low voltage causing the lidar to stop spinning.
+Check if you can hear the lidar and if the battery is low.

 ## Updating The Template Repo